 The Authority has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework 'Delivering Good Governance in Local Government'.
-A copy of the code is on our website at www.caerphilly.gov.uk or can be obtained from the Authority's communication department.
-This statement explains how the Authority has complied with the code and also meets the requirements of regulation 4(2) of the Accounts & Audit (Wales) Regulations 2014 in relation to the publication of a statement on internal control.
+A copy of the code is on our website at www.caerphilly.gov.uk or can be obtained from the Council's Communications Unit.
+This statement explains how the Authority has complied with the code and also meets the requirements of regulation 5(4) of the Accounts & Audit (Wales) Regulations 2014 in relation to the publication of a statement on internal control.